macla7/STAPI/README.md

 Steps today:

-- Change url
-  - test
-- update heroku build for latest API repo
-  - test
-  - figure out notification channel not being live bug. (and likes as well).
-  - Fix profile issue
-  - get buckets working in dev.. then prod.. then change dev back to local.
-- Edit icon and splash screen for new theme
-  - test
 - Make build following 'creating your first build docs and links'
   - test on simulator
 - Follow 'Internal distribution' link